How To Master Advanced Guitar String Bends

 How many 2.5 step guitar string bends did you use in your last solo?

-When was the last time you played a sliding guitar string bend chain?
+When was the last time you played a sliding chain of guitar string bends?

-How often do you play half-ghosted string bends on guitar?
+How often do you play half-ghosted guitar string bends?

 Ok, I don't expect you to know these names, but...

-...these techniques are advanced variations of the basic guitar string bend.
+...these techniques are advanced variations of basic guitar string bends.

 Because they take a lot of control and finesse to play well.